Where Should You Put Your Car Seat?

 The back seat is the safer place to ride in the car for anyone.
 Period.

-So all children should remain in the back seat of the car until they are driving.
-No really.
-They should.
+All children should remain in the back seat of the car until they are driving.
+OK, OK.
+Not really, but close.
 As best practice, CPS technicians recommend keeping kids in the back seat until they are a minimum of 13 years old.
 Yup, sorry tweens.
+Our daughter is almost 14 now and still prefers to ride in the back seat, so there’s that.

 Was this helpful information?
 Where do you put your car seat in your car?
 Share your comments below.